Exemplary Prose: |

 Ordinal numbers are numbers functioning as adjectives that answer the question “Which one?”
 Fourth is an example of an ordinal number.
 Back to top

-Parallel items are items in a list or in a pair that are in the same grammatical form.
-In “I like swimming and fishing,” swimming and fishing are parallel.
-Back to top
+are in the same grammatical form.
+In “I like swimming and fishing,” swimming

 Parts of speech are categories into which words are divided according to the roles they play in sentences.
 The parts of speech are nouns, articles, pronouns, verbs, verbals, adjectives, adverbs, conjunctions, prepositions, and interjections.
 Back to top